keboola/component-elasticsearch/component_config/configuration_description.md

 ### Index Name (`index_name`)

 The `index_name` parameter specifies the name of the index in an Elasticsearch index, which will be downloaded.
 [Search API](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-search.html) is utilized to download all data from an index.
+You can use `{{date}}` placeholder to be replaced by settings specified in the placeholder settings section.

 ### Request Body (`request_body`)